Scope

 hardware test1

-This project is funded by the Carl-Zeiss-Stiftung (no. P2019-03-003) for the duration of three years with the budget of 1 M Euros
+This project is funded by the Carl-Zeiss-Stiftung (no. P2019-03-003) for the duration of three years with a budget of 1 M Euros

 CZS RGB pos Logo HTWG